 - Panel control on one side, e.g. remote control fitted into an arm rest or directly into the wall.

-By default, the water spray is at body temperature while drying temperature is slightly warmer; as to the seat, it is well over 30°C.
+By default, the water spray is at body temperature while drying temperature is slightly warmer, as for the seat, it is well over 30°C.

 As early as the 1980’s, the Japanese started promoting the hygienic benefits of these sprays in a TV commercial with the following script:

 Ladies and Gentlemen, when your hands are dirty, what you do is wash them with water, right?
 Nobody would ever consider cleansing their hands by wiping them with paper, would they?